-What does a Scenic Artist do?
+What is a Scenic Artist?

 A Scenic Artist is a creative professional within the Art Department of a film production who specializes in painting and texturing surfaces to create the illusion of different materials and environments.
 Their work is pivotal in setting the tone and authenticity of a movie's visuals.
 They might simulate the look of metal, wood, brick, or aged paint on sets and props, ensuring that every detail contributes to the story being told on screen.